LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Wrap the portion of the page that needs to be protected in a `protect` capture block.
-Any internal errors that Lasso reports will be caught by the `protect` code block and not reported to the end user.
-A `handle` code block should be included to handle the error if necessary.
+Any internal errors that Lasso reports will be caught by the `protect` capture block and not reported to the end user.
+A `handle` capture block should be included to handle the error if necessary.

 In the following Lasso code an attempt is made to set a variable "myVar" to "null".
 However, if the variable has not been previously declared, an error